ultiblox/SensorAnalog/README.md

 - Example: `examples/ManualSensorReading/ManualSensorReading.ino`

 ## Installation
-You can install the **AnalogSensor** library in two ways: by copying it to your Arduino libraries folder or by creating a symlink for easier development.
+You can install the **SensorAnalog** library in two ways: by copying it to your Arduino libraries folder or by creating a symlink for easier development.

 ### 1. Standard Installation (Copy)
 To install the library by copying it to the Arduino libraries folder, run the following command:
 ```bash
 bash install.sh
 ```
-This will copy the library to the Arduino libraries folder at `~/Arduino/libraries/AnalogSensor`.
+This will copy the library to the Arduino libraries folder at `~/Arduino/libraries/SensorAnalog`.

 ### 2. Development Installation (Symlink)
 If you are actively developing the library and want to create a symbolic link instead of copying the files, run: